hchen246/ES2016/README.md

 The Mocha test-suite is included by default.
 Files located in `tests` that end with `_test.coffee` (or .js) are automatically packaged.

 To run tests independent of the browser, execute `brunch test`; to run them in the browser, navigate to `public/test/index.html`.
-Test-related code is automatically recompiled during `brunch build` and `brunch watch`.
+Test-related code is automatically recompiled during `brunch build` and `brunch watch`, and will automatically refresh the test page.

 ## Overview